Quincy Monk: Houston Texans

 Monk signed with the Houston Texans on December 17, 2004 and played in two games for the team, recording two tackles.
 He was released on August 30, 2005.

 NFL statistics

-Post career
+Post-career

 Monk was hired by Argentum Capital Management as a managing director.
 A few weeks later he was appointed to the University of North Carolina's Board of Visitors.
 He also held positions at Citigroup Smith Barney and Captrust following his playing days.
-He was employed as a senior recruiter at The Select Group in Raleigh, North Carolina.
+He was employed as a senior recruiter at the Select Group in Raleigh, North Carolina.

-Monk suffered a stroke in the summer of 2015 and while in for treatment, doctors discovered that he had cancer.
-He died on November 24, 2015 from cancer at the age of 36.
+Monk suffered a stroke in the summer of 2015.
+Doctors later discovered that he had duodenal cancer.
+He died on November 24, 2015 at the age of 36.